 The News Roundup — International

-World health authorities are scrambling to contain outbreaks of COVID-19.
-South Korea has moved to restrict gatherings in the country amid crowding at hospitals.
-The WHO estimates that Africa, at its current vaccination rate, won’t be 70 percent vaccinated until 2024.
+Russian President Vladimir Putin is blaming the West for heightened tension between Russia and NATO member nations after Russian troops began amassing on the country’s border with neighboring Ukraine.
+State Secretary Anthony Blinken said Putin would face massive consequences if he moved to invade.

-Despite lobbying from Coke and Nike, the House passed the Uyghur Forced Labor Act, banning almost all imports from the Chinese province of Xinjiang.
-President Joe Biden is expected to sign it soon.
+New reporting indicates NHL players will not travel to China for the Beijing Olympics over concerns about COVID-19.

-We cover the most important stories from around the world during the international hour of the News Roundup.
+We cover the most important stories from around the globe on the international part of the News Roundup.

 Copyright 2021 WAMU 88.5